-During 1862 St. Louis, under the command of Lieutenant L. Paulding, was attached to Rear Admiral A. H. Foote’s squadron and participated in the capture of Fort Henry on the Tennessee River (6 February 1862).
-She served as flagship for the suqadron when it assisted the Union Army at the capture of Fort Donelson on the Cumberland River (14-16 February 1862).
+St. Louis, a sternwheel casemate gunboat was built by James B. Eads, Carondelet, Mo., for the War Department.
+She was launched as St. Louis on 12 October 1861 and joined the Western Gunboat Fleet.
+During 1862 St. Louis, under the command of Lieutenant L. Paulding, was attached to Flag Officer Andrew H. Foote’s squadron and participated in the capture of Fort Henry on the Tennessee River (6 February 1862).
+She served as flagship for the squadron when it assisted the Union Army at the capture of Fort Donelson on the Cumberland River (14-16 February 1862).
 Between April and June 1862, she operated against Fort Pillow, Tenn.

-St. Louis was renamed Baron De Kalb 8 September 1862.
-On 1 October 1862 Baron De Kalb was transferred to the Navy Department.
-During 21-28 December she took part in the Yazoo Expediton and participated in the action at Drumgould’s Bluff (28 December).
-During 1863 Baron De Kalb took part in the capture of Arkansas Post (10-11 January); expedition up the White River (12-14 January); Yazoo Pass Expedition (20 February-5 April); action at Fort Pemberton (11-13 March); action at Haines’ Bluff (29 April-2 May, 18 May); action at Yazoo City, Miss.
+Renamed Baron De Kalb on 8 September 1862, the ship, less than one month later, was transferred to the Navy Department on 1 October 1862.
+During 21-28 December she took part in the Yazoo Expedition and participated in the action at Drumgould’s Bluff (28 December).
+During 1863 Baron De Kalb took part in the capture of Arkansas Post (10-11 January); the expedition up the White River (12-14 January); the Yazoo Pass Expedition (20 February-5 April); the action at Fort Pemberton (11-13 March); the action at Haines’ Bluff (29 April-2 May, 18 May); the action at Yazoo City, Miss.
 (20-23 May); and the Yazoo River Expedition (24-31 May).

 Ultimately, on 13 July 1863 Baron De Kalb was sunk by a torpedo [mine] in the Yazoo River, one mile below Yazoo City, Miss.

 3 August 2020